 Unfortunately, unless someone accuses you directly before going to the police, you may not even know at first.
 Some people find out they’re being investigated when a team of Stamford Police officers show up at their door, with a search and seizure warrant for all of their electronics.
 Some people receive a phone call from a detective, asking them to come in for questioning.
 Others learn about the investigation only after there’s a warrant for their arrest.
 No matter the circumstances, as soon as you are aware of any type of criminal accusations against you, your first call should be to an experienced Connecticut criminal defense attorney to make sure all of your rights are protected.

 Whether police showed up at your house with a search warrant, called to ask you questions, or you’ve been arrested for Voyeurism in Stamford, don’t make the mistake of trying to handle it yourself.
 At Mark Sherman Law, we have a team of attorneys experienced in defending Voyeurism cases all over the state.
 You can see hundreds of reviews from our past clients at Avvo.com.
-Then contact us any time at (203) 358-4700.
+You can contact us at any time.